Phaseolus vulgaris: Green beans and wax beans

 The three commonly known types of green beans are string, or snap, beans, which may be round or have a flat pod; stringless or French beans, which lack a tough, fibrous string running along the length of the pod; and runner beans, which belong to a separate species, Phaseolus coccineus.
 Green beans may have a purple rather than green pod, which changes to green when cooked.
 Wax beans are P. vulgaris beans that have a yellow or white pod.
 Wax bean cultivars are commonly grown; the plants are often of the bush, or dwarf, form.

 As the name implies, snap beans break easily when the pod is bent, giving off a distinct audible snapping sound.
 The pods of snap beans (green, yellow, and purple) are harvested when they are rapidly growing, fleshy, tender (not tough and stringy), and bright in color, and the seeds are small and underdeveloped (8 to 10 days after flowering).

 Green beans and wax beans are often steamed, boiled, stir-fried, or baked in casseroles.

 Shelling beans

 Shell, shelled, or shelling beans are beans removed from their pods before being cooked or dried.
 Common beans can be used as shell beans, but the term also refers to other species of beans whose pods are not typically eaten, such as lima beans, soybeans, peas, and fava beans.
 Fresh shell beans are nutritionally similar to dry beans but are prepared more like vegetables, often steamed, fried, or made into soups.

-Popping beans
+Popping (nuña) beans

-The nuña is an Andean subspecies, P. v. subsp. nunas (formerly P. vulgaris Nuñas group), with round, multicolored seeds that resemble pigeon eggs.
+The nuña is an Andean subspecies, P. v. subsp. nunas (formerly P. vulgaris Nuñas group), with seeds that come in a variety of shapes, colors, and patterns.
 When cooked on high heat, the bean explodes, exposing the inner part in the manner of popcorn and other puffed grains.
+Notably, these beans do not require soaking or boiling before consumption, and the dried bean can be safely eaten after being popped.